MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-prometheus-metrics.md

 >
 > - What WebLogic application metrics can be exported using WebLogic Monitoring Exporter?
 > - Deploy and run WebLogic applciation on AKS using Azure marketplace offer.
-> - Enable Azure Monitor managed service for Prometheus and feed WLS metrics to Azure Monitor workspace.
+> - Enable Azure Monitor managed service for Prometheus using Azure marketplace offer.
+> - Feed WLS metrics to Azure Monitor workspace using Azure marketplace offer.
-> - Integrate Kubernetes Event-driven Autoscaling (KEDA) with AKS cluster.
+> - Integrate Kubernetes Event-driven Autoscaling (KEDA) with AKS cluster using Azure marketplace offer.
 > - Create KEDA scaler that is based on Prometheus Metrics.
 > - Validate the scaler configuration.